-- the Johan Castberg sanctioned project (Eni’s interest 20.96%) with start-up expected in 2023
+- the Johan Castberg sanctioned project (Eni’s interest 20.96%), with start-up expected in 2024

 - the Balder X sanctioned project (Eni operator with a 62.87% interest) in the PL 001 license, located in the North Sea.
 The Balder project scheme provides for drilling additional productive wells, to be linked to an upgraded FPSO unit that will be relocated in the area.
-Production start-up is expected in 2022.
+Production start-up is expected in 2023

-The Breidablikk project was sanctioned with start-up expected in 2024.
-The development activities include the drilling of 23 productive wells that will be linked to existing facilities.
-Leveraging on high energy and operational efficiency technologies, the project development will minimize direct emissions.
+- the Breidablikk sanctioned project with start-up in 2024.
+The project scheme provides for drilling production wells to be linked to existing treatment facilities in the area.
+Leveraging on high energy and operational efficiency technologies, the project development will minimize direct GHG emissions